-Although the Olympic Games in ancient Greece were much different from our own, ancient athletes accomplished many astonishing feats of sport in antiquity.
+Although the Olympic Games in ancient Greece were much different from our own, ancient athletes accomplished many astonishing athletic feats in antiquity.
 But what diet fueled these ancient athletes and Olympians?

 Well, early on in the history of the Olympic Games, which began in 776 BC, the diet of ancient Olympians was not much different from the diet of normal ancient Greeks.

 The ancient Greek diet, somewhat surprisingly, was mostly vegetarian.
-The vast majority of Greeks, even those in the higher classes, did not eat red meat or even poultry on a daily basis.
+The vast majority of Greeks, even those in the higher social classes, did not consume red meat or even poultry on a daily basis.

 Ancient Greek diet was mainly vegetarian

-In fact, the sweet little fruits were an essential part of the diet of Spartan athlete Charmis.
+In fact, the sweet little fruits were an essential part of the diet of Charmis, a Spartan athlete.
 Fascinatingly, records of Charmis’ diet provide us with the earliest details regarding what ancient athletes consumed in Greece.

 Charmis of Sparta, the winner of the 200-meter race at the ancient Olympics in 668 BC, trained on a diet mainly composed of dried figs.